jdferreira/data-processing-book/en/module2.md

     c.
 In the `Save as type` box, choose `CSV (Comma delimited)`.

-5. Open the CSV file in a text editor (Notepad) and find how many commas has each line.
+5. Open the CSV file in a text editor (Notepad) and find how many commas each line has.

 6. Verify that some fields in the CSV file are delimited by quotes <span class="nobr">(`"`)</span> and other are not.
 Explain why.